-Please submit up to five poems, two short stories, two flash fiction, two creative nonfiction essays and three pieces of artwork.
+Please submit up to five poems, two short stories, five flash fiction, two creative nonfiction essays and three pieces of artwork.
 Each fiction and nonfiction work should not exceed 12 pages.
 Five poems should not exceed 12 pages.
 The first page of each submission should include the work's full title.
 Subsequent pages should include a header with the first word of the title, followed by page number.
 The author's name and personal information should not appear on the submission itself.

 We gladly accept email submissions that include your contact information (name, address, email address, phone number, and university) in the body of your message and the genre in the subject line.
 Art submissions should also include the work's title, media, dimensions, and year of completion.
 You may send multiple submissions for a single genre attached to one email.
 However, if you have work to send for more than one genre, please send each in separate emails with the appropriate subject line for that genre.
 Please attach submissions as a Word documents and art submissions in .jpg or .gif format.
 Address your email submissions to: firstname.lastname@example.org.

 With mailed submissions, submit copies only.
 Manuscripts will not be returned without an S.A.S.E. with proper postage.
 Include a copy of the submission on CD-R as a Microsoft Word document.
 Please mail to:

 Manhattan, KS 66506